Baredal/thesis_furnitures/README.md

 3. **Step through the chain** — for bedrooms the order is bed → small storage → large storage → table → chair/stool → curtain; for living rooms it is sofa → table → small storage → large storage → chair/stool → curtain.
 4. **Pick or skip** — at each step five compatible candidates are shown, scored by the hybrid retriever.
 You can select one, skip the category, or shuffle for five more options.
 5. **Adjust the scoring weight** — a sidebar slider lets you move between "style" (embedding-dominated) and "colour" (histogram-dominated) scoring in real time.
 6. **Final room view** — all selected items are displayed together.
-Each item links to its original product page (where available) and can be reverse-searched via Google Lens.
+Each item links to its original product page (where available).
 A collage of all selected items can be downloaded as a single JPEG.

 ---